 Want to know all about the Neutral Good character alignment?
 You’re in the right place!
 This article explains the Neutral Good character alignment, how to play it, and lists character examples!

-In this article, you’ll find Neutral Good traits, insults they might dish out to enemies, background ideas, quotes they’d love, how Neutral Good compares to other character alignments, and loads more info too!
+In this article, you’ll find Neutral Good traits, background ideas, quotes they’d love, how Neutral Good compares to other character alignments, and loads more info too!
 Get to know the Neutral Good alignment.

 Neutral Good Definition

 A neutral good character does the best that a good person can do.
 He is devoted to helping others.
 He works with kings and magistrates but does not feel beholden to them.
 Joznan, cleric who helps others according to their needs is neutral good.
 Neutral good is the best alignment you can be because it means doing what is good without bias for or against order.Dungeons & Dragons Player’s Handbook Edition 3.5